ishanchadha01/printer/README.md

 # Planning
 ## completed
-- vector and triangle primitices
+- vector and triangle primitives
 - stl parser
 - compute line segments of intersecting mesh triangles with each layer